ajgorhoe/IGLib.modules.IGLibScriptsPS/0bootstrappingscripts/0readme_bootstrappingscripts.txt

 because there is no internet connection).

 From time to time, the bootstrapping directory should be updated.
-You can do this by calling the _UpdateFallbackScripts.bat.
+You can do this by calling the _UpdateBootstrappingScripts.bat.
 Do not forget to COMMIT and PUSH after calling that script.
-_UpdateFallbackScripts.bat can also be called in the bootstrapping directory that is part of the IGLibScripts directory.
+_UpdateBootstrappingScripts can also be called in the bootstrapping directory that is part of the IGLibScripts directory.
 In that case, this will recursively clone another copy of IGLibScripts repository into the bootstrapping directory.
 It can be removed later but this is not necessary.